-The proposed bill, if enacted, would amend current statutes by adding a new section to Title 20 of the Arizona Revised Statutes.
-Specifically, it would require health insurers to notify the Department of Insurance and Financial Institutions (DIFI) and the relevant licensing board if they observe a trend where the number of health care insurance claims filed by a provider exceeds the number of patients that provider could reasonably treat in a given workday.
-This notification aims to address potential issues of excessive claims and ensure oversight of health care practices.
+The proposed bill, if enacted, would amend current statutes by adding a new section to Title 20, Chapter 2, Article 6 of the Arizona Revised Statutes.
+Specifically, it would require health insurers to notify the Department of Insurance and Financial Institutions (DIFI) and the relevant licensing board if they observe a trend where the number of health care insurance claims filed by a provider exceeds the number of patients that provider could reasonably treat in a day.
+Additionally, property or casualty insurers would be mandated to report any claims activities that suggest potential insurance or health care fraud to DIFI and the applicable licensing board.

-Additionally, the bill introduces definitions for "health care provider" and "health insurer."
-A "health care provider" is defined as any individual licensed, registered, or certified under Title 32, while a "health insurer" encompasses various types of disability insurers and health care service organizations.
-These insertions clarify the scope of the bill and establish the responsibilities of health insurers in monitoring and reporting unusual claims activity.
+Furthermore, the bill introduces definitions for "health care provider" and "health insurer."
+A "health care provider" is defined as an individual licensed, registered, or certified as a health care professional under Title 32, while a "health insurer" encompasses various types of disability insurers and health care service organizations.
+These updates aim to enhance oversight and accountability in the health insurance sector, particularly concerning potential fraudulent activities.

 Statutes affected: Introduced Version: 20-243